hilaire/CuisApp/README.md

 ## Quick start-up

-Alternatively, you can build your developer environment and fetch the ready to use Cuis App template.
+Alternatively, you can directly fetch the needed repositories including the ready to use Cuis App template.

-1. Set up your Cuis-Smalltalk environment
+1. Set up your working environment

 ```bash
 mkdir myProject